mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 Many components concerned with user input offer a `value` prop or event handlers which include the current `value`.
-In most situations that `value` is only handled within React which allows it be of any type like objects or arrays.
+In most situations that `value` is only handled within React which allows it be of any type, such as objects or arrays.

-However, that type cannot be verified at compile time in situations where it depends on the components children e.g. for `Select` or `RadioGroup`.
+However, that type cannot be verified at compile time in situations where it depends on the component's children e.g. for `Select` or `RadioGroup`.
 This means that the soundest option is to type it as `unknown` and let the developer decide how they want to narrow that type down.
 We do not offer the possibility to use a generic type in those cases for the same [reasons `event.target` is not generic in React](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/11508#issuecomment-256045682).